 Osteopathy is an established, state regulated system of diagnosis and treatment which attends to the structural integrity of the body.
 It recognises that pain and disability is caused as much by poor function of body structure as damage from disease and trauma.

-SIOM currently offers both a full time Bachelor of Science Honours Degree and Integrated Masters Degree in Osteopathic Medicine validated by the University of Surrey.
+SIOM currently offers both a full time Bachelor of Osteopathic Medicine (B.Ost) and Integrated Masters (M.Ost).
+In 2014 validation will transfer from University of Surrey to Kingston University.

 You will find our teaching team knowledgeable, very experienced, energetic, challenging, but fun to learn from.
 All of our tutors hold professional teaching qualifications and have a wealth of educational experience in getting the best out of our students.